DanielZhu/measure-time/README.md

 A tool to collect time cost for requests, waiting for HTML back, rendering page and etc., also it can export performance testing reports to HTML & pdf easily.

+## Features

+- Export Table Reports using Command Line window in Markdown format
+- Recording the data of each page session
+- Record pages by Regex Expression filters defined in Options
+- Complete the page collect session until it recieve the COMPLETE signal by timeUsingMiddlewareCollectFinish
+- Support those Pages which are consist of by both Nodejs side render and Front-end JS work.
+The cookie `mtKey` can tracking all of them
+- All the time attributes are defined by Developers(You)

 ## Notice

 This timing tool is under constructing right now, currenlty I'm using it to measure performance when calling APIs from nodejs, and support collect all the key-value pair data throung two public methods: `addTimeRecord` & `finishRecording`.